 One of the most appealing features of disaster and hardship relief funds is that a fund sponsor can help provide financial assistance to eligible charitable class members in need without the charitable class members being taxed on that assistance.
 However, this advantage is easy to lose, because the IRS heavily scrutinizes how grant decisions are made.
 The IRS’s main concern is that sponsored relief funds do not “impermissibly serv[e] the related employer” – in essence, that the fund is not a disguised benefit or compensation.

 The IRS allows a great deal of latitude in how disaster and hardship relief funds operate, but the IRS prefers grant decisions to be made independently.
 In Publication 3833, the IRS states:

 “[T]he recipients must be selected by an independent selection committee or adequate substitute procedures must be in place to ensure that any benefit to the employer is incidental and tenuous.
 The charity’s selection committee is independent if a majority of the members of the committee consists of persons who are not in a position to exercise substantial influence over the affairs of the employer.”

-Tax advantages are not the only reason to favor independent grant decisions.
-Employees are more comfortable applying and providing their personal information to a third-party administrator instead of management or human resources from their company.
-Having a selection committee comprised of their supervisors is something many employees are understandably uncomfortable with.
+- Charitable class members are more comfortable applying and providing their personal information to a third-party administrator.
+Having a selection committee comprised of their supervisors is something many charitable class members are understandably uncomfortable with.